HariniJeyaraman/PyTorchChallengeScholarship2018-19/README.md

 	- [Why use a pre-trained model rather than creating your own?](https://medium.com/udacity-pytorch-challengers/why-use-a-pre-trained-model-rather-than-creating-your-own-d0e3a17e202f)
 	- [Ideas on how to fine-tune a pre-trained model in PyTorch](https://medium.com/udacity-pytorch-challengers/ideas-on-how-to-fine-tune-a-pre-trained-model-in-pytorch-184c47185a20)
 - [Where to go next](where_to_go_next.md)

+## Disclaimer

+Throughout this repo I have made use of Udacity course material, including screenshots of concepts from their videos.
+I would like to emphasize that I'm only using them for educational purposes due to their high quality and I'm not going to use them for profit or any commercial activity.
+Thank you!

+## TODO
+- [ ] Adjust image sizes
+- [ ] Add documentation files
+- [ ] Add link to projects repo
+- [ ] Create a project site for the repository

 ### Last note